DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 });
 ~~~

-In the above example the **Grid step** control in the readonly mode is used when there aren't or more than one selected elements.
+In the above example the Editbar renders the **Grid step** control in the readonly mode when there are no selected elements or more than one element is selected.

 :::warning
 Within the `$default` configuration, the controls that address the properties of a Diagram item, e.g. **Border** or **Arrange**, render without values, and the changes you make in them have no effect, since there is no item to apply them to.